Ralf Rienks: Career

 four at the 2022 European Rowing Championships in Munich.
 He won a bronze medal at the 2022 World Rowing Championships in the men's coxless four in the Czech Republic.

 He won a bronze medal in the men's eight at the 2023 European Rowing Championships in Bled, Slovenia.

 He won a silver medal in the men's eight at the 2024 Summer Olympics in Paris.

 Personal life

 He is from a rowing family.
 His father Nico Rienks won gold at the 1988 and 1996 Olympic Games.
 His mother Harriet van Ettekoven won bronze at the 1984 Olympic Games.
-His brother Rik is also a rower.
+His brother Rik Rienks is also a rower.